dongfeng2015/oao/AlloyApplication/AccountOpening/DEPLOYMENT.md

 ### Issue: "AccountOpening.sln not found" Error
 This typically occurs when cloud build systems handle file paths differently than local Docker builds.

+### Issue: "Specify a project or solution file" Error
+This happens when wildcard patterns (`*.csproj`) don't work in cloud build environments.

 **Solution Options:**

 1. **Use the main Dockerfile** (recommended for most platforms)
-   - Uses `*.csproj` wildcards instead of specific file names
+   - Uses explicit file names instead of wildcards
    - Doesn't depend on solution files
    - Better caching with project file separation